Last updated: November 4, 2025

 E. UW System Administrative Policy 314 (SYS 314), Financial Management of Auxiliary Operations

-This paper provides systemwide guidance in developing reserve plans, establishing maximums and acceptable uses, judging adequacy and capacity to meet needs, reconciling approved plans to actual results, and reaffirming the System level responsibility to assess and assure compliance.
-Each year the institutions assess the extent to which facility/equipment needs will be met from reserves, the financial status and prospects of sustaining reserve plans, and the extent to which actual performance agrees/disagrees with plans.
+This paper provides systemwide guidance in developing reserve plans, establishing maximums and acceptable uses, judging adequacy and capacity to meet needs, reconciling approved plans to actual results, and reaffirming the System Administration level responsibility to assess and assure compliance.
+Each year the universities assess the extent to which facility/equipment needs will be met from reserves, the financial status and prospects of sustaining reserve plans, and the extent to which actual performance agrees/disagrees with plans.